Australian pleads guilty to killing gay American in 1988 - KESQ

 It was the third inquest into the tragedy following pressure from the family.
 A coroner had initially ruled in 1989 that the openly gay man had taken his own life, while a second coroner in 2012 could not explain how he died.

-Steve Johnson described the police investigation since the third inquest as “spectacular.”
-But he said his brother’s homicide could have been solved easily by police when he died.

-“In fact, many of us believe that it was the police indifference to these killings and bashings of gay men back in the ’80s that helped cause them.
-The perpetrators always knew they would not get into trouble,” Johnson said.

-Steve Johnson, a wealthy entrepreneur, offered a 1 million Australian dollar ($704,000) reward in 2020 for information about his brother’s death, matching a reward already offered by police.
+Steve Johnson, a wealthy entrepreneur, in 2020 offered a 1 million Australian dollar ($704,000) reward for information that matched a reward already offered by police.

 White, 52, was arrested in Sydney that year and pleaded not guilty to the murder of Johnson, who was an Australian National University Ph.D. student living in the capital, Canberra, when he died.